 As mentioned earlier, ELDs help carriers streamline operations, eliminate repetitive and tiresome administrative tasks, and improve overall efficiency.

-For instance, features like GPS tracking and geofencing eliminate the need of constant phone calls between fleet managers and commercial drivers to get location updates.
+The GPS tracking feature eliminates the need of constant phone calls between fleet managers and commercial drivers to get location updates.
 With everything being recorded electronically, your company can let go tons of paperwork.